Creating More Mindful Content

-For a while now I've been on my own personal quest to make the content I do put out into the world to be more mindful and be more aware, this is in hopes to help others, produce the content that I truly enjoy but should lessen my reliance on the 'fluff' blog posts as a bridge to the next insightful blog post.
+For a while now I've been on my own personal quest to make the content I do put out into the world to be more mindful and be more aware, this is in hopes to help others, produce the content that I truly enjoy but should lessen my reliance on the 'fluffier' blog posts that can act as a bridge to the next more insightful blog post.
 Of course this is very much trial and error plus it isn't always as successful in practice but I've found my approach going through a slight change of late in terms of not only post composition but subject matter.
 Here's how I'm attempting to include more mindful content on my little slice of internet, how do you create more considered work?

 T A K E I N I N S P I R A T I O N

 In the age of internet we're always consuming information (be it consciously or not) but there will be pieces that truly stick with you for whatever reason.
 Taking a moment to break down why that content resonated with you can be an essential step to springboard off for your own work.
 It could be the images used, composition of writing even how they've constructed said work, all can influence it's impact.
-This process doesn't necessarily mean read anything and everything that comes into your vision as that can overload the senses making you feel overwhelmed but doing a little research into how people in your field or how your role models do it can help give you a basic understanding of where to start and where you'd like to go.
+This process doesn't necessarily mean read anything and everything that comes into your line of vision as that can overload the senses making you feel overwhelmed but doing a little research into how people in your field or how your role models do it can help give you a basic understanding of where to start and where you'd like to go.